ezancanaro/QuantumInterpreter/README.md

 # Description

-This project includes 2 implementations of a Typechecker for a functional reversible language with Quantum Control.
+This project includes 2 implementations of a Typechecker for a functional reversible language with Quantum Control [arxiv paper ](https://arxiv.org/abs/1804.00952).
 The first version is implemented by the use of pure functions, threading the typing contexts throughout the function calls.

 The second version was built relying on the State Monad to keep our contexts consistent.
 Both versions show the exact same behaviour, being complemented by the same evaluation routines in file Semantics.hs